gravitycircle/scotch-vagrant-personal-setup/README.md

 # Personal Scotch Box Server:

-Currently, still vanilla, however I will be customising this as I go.
+Currently, still vanilla, however I will be customizing this as I go.
+Scotch is basically a LAMP server done on an Ubuntu VM ran using Vagrant's automation scripts and SSH.

 For more information, visit [Scotch Box](http://box.scotch.io) for more information.